dnelsonsilvav/caffeinealgorithm.github.io/_posts/2016-05-02-object-oriented-programming.md

 date: 2016-05-02
 ---

-Today's topic is about a new paradigm called object-oriented programming.
+Today's topic is about a paradigm called object-oriented programming.

-### What is the object-oriented programming?
+### What is object-oriented programming?

 The object-oriented programming is a paradigm widely used today and is based on the composition between different software units called objects and it implements a set of classes that define the objects in the software system.